Myvar/icos-dev/docs.md

 ```charp
 [IcosCfg(Cfg.Domain, "exmaple.com")]
 ```
-The DomainPath to assign to the Kubernetes ingress.
+The DomainPath to assign to the Kubernetes Ingress.
 ```charp
 [IcosCfg(Cfg.DomainPath, "/")]
 ```
-Add Custom ports to the Service and Ingress Setup.
-You will be responsible for using the port yourself.
+Add Custom ports to the Service and Ingress Setup, you will be responsible for using the port yourself(Using TcpListener or Sockets).
 ```charp
 [IcosCfg(Cfg.CustomPort, 9090)]
 ```